JosephThomasPlappallil/JosephThomasPlappallil/README.md

 - 👋 Hi, I’m @JosephThomasPlappallil
-- 👀 I’m interested in python R C# Unity DAta Science
+- 👀 I’m interested in python R C# Unity Data Science
-- 🌱 I’m currently learning Unity C#
+- 🌱 I’m currently learning Unity C# .net
 - 💞️ I’m looking to collaborate on C# R and Python
 - 📫 How to reach me https://www.linkedin.com/in/joseph-plappallil-0b2a90175/